 LIBRARY RESOURCES - COUNSELING

-The following databases are recommended for full text journal articles, peer reviewed journals, and citations & abstracts in Psychology & Counseling.
-All databases are listed alphabetically on the Journals & Databases A-Z list.
-Off-campus login for databases is now your myGSU Portal username and password.
+The following databases are recommended for full-text journal articles, peer-reviewed journals, and citations & abstracts in Psychology & Counseling.
+All databases are listed alphabetically on the Research Guides list.
+Off-campus login for databases is your myGSU Portal username and password.

 TO FIND ARTICLES IN PSYCHOLOGY AND COUNSELING JOURNALS, FIRST TRY THESE DATABASES: